Are Aluminum Windows Worth the Investment?

 What are some types of aluminum windows?

 You can find aluminum bifold, casement, double-hung, fold-out, sliding, and tilt-turn windows.
-Each type has its own benefits and appearance.
+Each type has its benefits and appearance.

 What is the life expectancy of aluminum windows?